 For workplace or personal pensions, you need to check with each scheme provider the earliest age you can claim pension benefits.
 If you're retiring because of ill-health you may be able to take your benefits before the set age.

 If you have serious ill-health and your life expectancy is less than a year you can retire at any age.
 You can take up to 100 per cent of your pension fund as a tax-free lump sum.
 If you're married or have a civil partner, up to 50 per cent of the pension fund may be retained by the scheme.
 This will be used to provide for a survivor's pension.

 The State Pension age is increasing.
 To find out more see ‘Calculating your State Pension age’.

 Effect of early retirement on your State Pension

-If you retire before State Pension age you won't receive a State Pension straight away and you may receive less when you reach State Pension age than if you'd carried on working.
+If you retire before State Pension age you won't receive a State Pension immediately.
+You may receive less when you reach State Pension age than if you'd continued working.
 This is because you get a basic State Pension by building up enough 'qualifying years'.
 A qualifying year is a tax year in which you have sufficient earnings on which you have paid National Insurance contributions (NICs).
-It also includes a year in which you are treated as having paid or have been credited with paying NICS.
+It also includes a year in which you are treated as having paid or have been credited with paying NICs.